 Sergio Perez finished in fourth place, ending the day a position ahead of Verstappen and just under a tenth quicker.

-Practice 2 - Turkish
+Result Free practice 2 - Turkish

 Lando Norris finished second practice in sixth place for McLaren, with Fernando Alonso seventh for Alpine, as the Spaniard was one of the drivers to have their best time deleted for exceeding track limits.